15 SMART Goals Examples for Your Nursing Career

 Time-bound goals are about setting deadlines.
 When creating a goal, you want to set a target date to achieve it.
 When you look at your goal, the outcome should be clear.
 And as the deadline approaches, it will be visible whether or not you are on track to succeed.

-To learn more about SMART goals, out this post.
+To learn more about SMART goals, check out this post.

 Why SMART Goals Are Important for Nurses